 US foreign intelligence involves extensive spying on diplomatic allies and trade partners.
 UN and EU embassies in New York and Washington have been bugged by the NSA, and SCS sites are intercepting communications of US diplomatic partners overseas.
 Documents released in Brazilian media outlets show that the US gathers foreign intelligence by spying on participants of the Summit of the Americas and the Organization of American States and by analysing data on topics such as oil and energy.
 One document details a ‘success’ in pushing for Iran sanctions after significant support from NSA espionage reports on the UN Security Council.

 The NSA has had extensive collaboration with the British Government Communications Headquarters (GCHQ), even paying the UK intelligence agency for access to certain operations.
 The GCHQ Tempora operation provided both agencies with data from a number of tapped fibre-optic cables.
-Intelligence and collected data is also shared between the NSA and the intelligence agencies in Germany and Israel.
+Intelligence and collected data is also shared between the NSA and the intelligence agencies in Germany, Israel and Sweden.